play452/DesktopOnCodespaces/README.md

 # Use

-> you can install this on a vps or github codespace
+> you can install this on a vps or github codespace.
 > please note if your vps does not a ipv4 you will need to tunnel it with a tunnel service like cloudflare tunnel

 ```